graeme-a-stewart/atlasgit/README.md

 `cmaketags.py` - Parses a CMake release to obtain the SVN tag content for importing into git.

-`cmttags.py` - Parses NICOS tag files to understand the SVN tag content of CMT built releases to import into git
+`cmttags.py` - Parses NICOS tag files to obtain the SVN tag content of CMT built releases to import into git

 `asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on
-import branch(es)
+special import branch(es)

 `branchbuilder.py` - Reconstruct from release tag content files the state of an offline release on a git branch